What is The Game Campaign?

 The Game Campaign is an evidence-based community response to dementia.
-Dementia is a cluster of more than 70 diseases, with Alzheimer’s the most common form.
+Dementia is a cluster of more than 70 diseases, with Alzheimer’s being the most common form.

 Dementia is the sixth most frequent cause of death in the U.S.; locally it affects about 15,000 Pierce County residents, and creates an estimated $600 million in local medical costs each year.

 African Americans are twice as likely as white people to have dementia; Latinos are one and a half times as likely.